Jesper Skibby

-Jesper Skibby (born 21 March 1964 in Silkeborg, Denmark) is a retired professional road racing cyclist.
+Jesper Skibby (born 21 March 1964) is a retired professional road racing cyclist.
 He won at least one stage at each of the major tours.
 He was one of the most popular in Denmark, not only because of his talent, but also because of his wit and his constant banter.
 He rode for the Dutch TVM from 1989 to 1997, but switched to the Danish team Team home - Jack & Jones in 1998, where he ended his active career in 2000.

 Professional career

 He participated in Tour de France 11 times, completed it 8 times, and won stage 5 between Avranches and Évreux in 1993.
-He is one of the relatively few riders to have won stages in all three major tours (Tour de France, Giro d'Italia and Vuelta a España), and the only Dane.
+He is one of the relatively few riders to have won stages in all three major tours (Tour de France, Giro d'Italia and Vuelta a España).
 In March 1993 Skibby suffered a double fracture of the skull during a crash in the bunch sprint of stage 5 of Tirreno–Adriatico, however he made a remarkable recovery and was back racing later that year.

 Skibby won the Tour of Holland stage race in 1994 after an epic breakaway on the last stage, as well as numerous individual stages in other races.
 In the 1987 Tour of Flanders, he was leading the race when his bike got driven over by a race director car climbing the Koppenberg, resulting in a deformed wheel.
 As a result, the Koppenberg got taken out of the route of the Tour of Flanders for 17 years before returning in 2004 with improved rider safety.